juanpablocap/juanpablocap.github.io/README.md

 Throughout my career, I've worked on a variety of projects spanning from front-end development to server administration.
 My experience includes:

 - **Front-end Development**: Crafting attractive and responsive user interfaces using technologies like HTML5, CSS3, and JavaScript.
-I've worked with frameworks like React and Vue.js to build dynamic user experiences.
+I've worked with frameworks like React to build dynamic user experiences.

-- **Back-end Development**: Designing and building robust APIs using technologies like Node.js and Python.
+- **Back-end Development**: Designing and building robust APIs using technologies like Node.js Express.

 ## ⚙️ DevOps Experience